-I'm breast-feeding my newborn and her bowel movements are yellow and mushy.
+I'm breastfeeding my newborn and my baby's bowel movements are yellow and mushy.
 Is this normal for baby poop?

 Answer From Jay L. Hoecker, M.D.

 - Black or dark green.
 After birth, a baby's first bowel movements are black and tarry.
 This type of baby poop is known as meconium.

 - Yellow-green.
 As the baby begins digesting breast milk, meconium is replaced with yellow-green bowel movements.